arminms/g3p/README.md

 to your project or one of the designated system folders for headers (e.g.
 `/usr/include` or `/usr/local/include` on Linux systems)
 and start using by including it.
-That being said, this approach doesn't benefit from `g3p` ability to find the right path to `gnuplot` program on different platforms.
+That being said, this approach doesn't benefit from `g3p` ability to find the right path to `gnuplot` program and version on different platforms.

 A better approach but not ideal is to build and install `g3p` using the following commands on any platform and then including `<g3p/gnuplot.hpp>`: